AARNet/Globus-Community/code/examples/folder_watcher/README.md

+---
+title: Automating Globus transfers with a folder watcher
+permalink: /code/examples/folder_watcher/
+---

-# Automate Globus transfers with a folder watcher
+## Automating Globus transfers with a folder watcher

 If the folder sync functionality built into Globus does not fit your workflow, you can set up a watcher script that triggers a file transfer whenever new files are added to the folder.